tsmatz/azureml-tutorial/Readme.md

 - [Exercise08 : Publish as a Web Service](./python_sdk1/exercise08_publish_model.ipynb)
 - [Exercise09 : ML Pipeline (MLOps Integration)](./python_sdk1/exercise09_ml_pipeline.ipynb)

-You can also use raw REST API for involing AML API.
+You can also use raw REST API for invoking AML API.

 ## How to Set up